 The council has provided a financial guarantee in relation to loan repayments of a group subsidiary (80% of loan value), namely City Property Glasgow (Investments) Limited Liability Partnership (original total loan £285 million).
-The council has also provided a financial guarantee in relation to bond returns of a group subsidiary (100% of bond return), namely City Property Glasgow (Operations SL) Ltd (original bond issued £195 million).
+The council has also provided financial guarantees in relation to bond returns of a group subsidiaries (100% of bond return), namely City Property Glasgow (Operations SL) Ltd (original bond issued £195 million) and City Property Glasgow (SL Operations 3) Ltd (original bond issued £210 million).
 The likelihood of these guarantees being called is assessed annually.
 As at 31 March 2023, the risk has been assessed as minimal and the guarantees have been accounted for on that basis.
 However, the council also recognises the potential for future liabilities in the event that the related companies do not meet their contractual obligations under the respective funding agreements.